 Is it easy to finance a Tesla?

-Tesla offers a streamlined process that makes applying for financing easy.
+Tesla offers a streamlined process for applying for financing.
 However, not everyone will qualify for a loan.
-Obtaining financing is easier if you have a strong credit score or opt for the more affordable Model 3.
+Financing is easier if you have a strong credit score or opt for the more affordable Model 3.

 What credit score do you need for Tesla financing?